-On Saturday May 11, Boston mayor Marty Walsh visited BSA Space to celebrate with children, families, teachers, and administrators at the opening of the exhibition Our Boston: Voices from Kindergarten.
+On Saturday, May 11, Boston Mayor Marty Walsh visited BSA Space to celebrate with children, families, teachers, and administrators at the opening of the exhibition Our Boston: Voices from Kindergarten.

-The projects, built by 34 Boston Public School kindergarten from 14 schools across 12 neighborhoods, are a culmination of the students’ ‘Construction’ unit which began when the mayor sent a letter to the kindergartners in which he asked:
+The projects, built by 34 Boston Public School kindergarten classrooms from 14 schools across 12 neighborhoods, are a culmination of the students’ ‘Construction’ unit which began when the mayor sent a letter to the kindergartners in which he asked:

 “What ideas do you have about construction that would make Boston a fairer and more interesting place for children?”

 Construction is part of Boston Public Schools’ (BPS) Focus on K2 which is curricula that combines current research on teaching and learning with attention to high standards for achievement.
 The value of being a citizen and a member of a community is explored throughout Focus on K2, in part, through the integration of authentic learning opportunities with members of the Boston community.

 The BSA Foundation worked with the Department of Early Childhood to integrate architect visits into the classroom program.
 Since 2018, volunteer architects have visited BPS kindergarten classrooms to work with students as they begin their Construction unit.
 Throughout the unit, students build the skills of the design process—analysis, collaboration, creative thinking, and problem solving.
 Such skills allow even our youngest citizens to contribute potential solutions to the challenges they see facing our city.